 Option 1: 6 hours of electives plus comprehensive exam

-Option 2: 6 hours of Professional Project, Thesis or Field Study
+Option 2: 6 hours of Professional Project or Thesis

 – CSE 603 Professional Project (6 credits)

 – CSE 619 Big Thinkers in Ed.
 Tech (3 credits)